 Family mediation is a regulated process that helps you to focus on the issues to be resolved and ultimately to help you move on with your lives.
 It is not about looking back over the relationship or apportioning blame.

-Mediate UK follow a tried and tested method of dispute resolution that focuses on getting an agreement.
+Mediate UK follows a tried and tested method of dispute resolution that focuses on getting an agreement.
 We call it “progressive mediation” and that is why we help 90% of our clients reach a resolution — as opposed to the national average of just 70%.

 We meet each of you individually at first, before putting a plan together for your joint mediation sessions.
+This meeting is called a MIAM (Mediation Information Assessment meeting).

 The mediation process gives you the time and space to consider the most important things for your children and the rest of your family.
 With a more relaxed and objective environment, combined with the expertise of a professional mediator, you can define child arrangements that suit everyone’s needs for now and the future.
-We also help you reach agreement on where you will both live, what would be a fair division of your finances, what should happen to your pensions and help you agree on any ongoing payments between you.
+We also help you reach an agreement on where you will both live, what would be a fair division of your finances, what should happen to your pensions, and help you agree on any ongoing payments between you.
 Finally, we make sure you divide any assets as cost-effectively as possible.
 All agreements reached can be made legally binding through our fixed-fee legal packages.

 When Would I Need Family Mediation?